December 29, 2019

 Attribution Guide to the William Pitt Stamp Act Repeal Medals of 1766

-The global conflict ultimately became known as The War for Empire; and in the European theater, the Seven Years War.
+In addition to the French and Indian War, the global conflict ultimately became known as The War for Empire; and in the European theater, it wasthe Seven Years War.
 When Pitt’s management delivered a string of monumental victories, around the world, in both 1758 and 1759; and saw the French utterly driven from Canada, with the fall of Montreal in 1760; Pitt became a living legend in the English-speaking realm.
 By the end of the conflict, British military superiority had been established, and the small British Isles were reaffirmed as a global empire.
 Pitt was thereafter known as the Great Commoner.
 Ironically Pitt was forced to resign in 1761, shortly after the succession of Hanoverian George III, in late 1760, following his suggestion that an attack on Germany would be beneficial.
 Pitt would however remain an influential member of in Parliament.

 The war, which had started in America (by George Washington, in fact) would also end in America, with the defeat of Pontiac’s Rebellion in 1763-1764; and the British intended that their stubborn colonies, who barely contributed monetarily to the war effort, would be made to show respect to the mother country and pay for their defense (Anderson).
 The Stamp Act of 1765 was the most onerous of these measures.
 However, not everyone in England agreed with this rationale.
 The man who; having restored British influence; now turned his attention toward British subjects in the colonies, whom he felt were dealt an unfair hand with onerous taxes without representation.
 On January 14, 1766, Pitt delivered a moving address to Parliament, known as “In Defense of the Colonies,” pleading that the mother country should relieve her children of these unfair burdens.
 Pitt argued that “the greater must rule the less.
 But she must so rule it as not to contradict the fundamental principles that are common to both” (Pitt).
 The text of Pitt’s address made its way across the Atlantic and was met with great fanfare in America.
 Pitt immediately and successfully created a shift in public sentiment, and the Stamp Act was repealed in March.
 This solidified William Pitt’s stature as a beloved British icon, on both sides of the pond.